Welcome to the first comprehensive Web journal about the 13th Mississippi Volunteer Infantry Regiment, C.S.A.—a digital regimental.

 Meanwhile, I’ll explore the history of the 13th Mississippi Infantry Regiment.
 Chronologically, in regimental history fashion.
 With occasional, pertinent sidebars to mix it up.
 With as much complexity and contradiction as seems fitting, and there was more than a little.

 So enjoy your visit.
 Particularly if you are descended from any of the regiment’s soldiers, or just (perhaps like Ms Nguyen) you have an interest in the original regiment of Gen. William Barksdale–which became the color regiment of his famous Mississippi Brigade.
 It was, as independent Mississippi historian H. Grady Howell Jr. has said of the brigade: “A premier Mississippi unit.”

-If you wish to contact me, you can leave a comment on a post, or email me at scribbler AT texasscribbler dot com.
+If you wish to contact me, you can leave a comment on a post, or email me at cavalryscoutbooks AT yahoo dot com.
 If you are a descendant of a member of the regiment, I sincerely hope you will consider sharing photos, letters, diaries or other information.

 P.S.
 I also blog at www.texasscribbler.com, where you will find controversy aplenty, as I enjoy expressing my contrary political views after years of being muzzled by various Democrat editors.
 And there’s also this brief description of me:

-“Retired Texas newspaperman (politics, crime, science, medicine, technology), married father of a young son, antique rose gardener, new adult student of the violin, independent publisher, and Vietnam combat veteran (MACV, I Corps, 1969)”
+“Retired Texas newspaperman (politics, crime, science, medicine, meteorology), married father of a 14-year-old son, antique rose gardener, adult student of the violin, fiddle dance band sideman, independent publisher, and Vietnam combat veteran (MACV, I Corps, 1969)”

 I also write a promotional blog for my professionally-edited historical novel, Knoxville 1863, at www.knoxville1863.com, which you may find of further interest because part of it is about the 13th Mississippi.